eramirez1905/test1/BREEZE.rst

   -p, --python <PYTHON_MAJOR_MINOR_VERSION>
           Python version used for the image.
 This is always major/minor version.

-          Note that versions 2.7 and 3.5 are only valid when installing Airflow 1.10 with --install-airflow-version or --install-airflow-reference flags.

           One of:

                  2.7 3.5 3.6 3.7 3.8

   -v, --verbose
-          Show verbose information about executed docker, kind, kubectl, helm commands.
-Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands executed under the hood and copy&paste them to your terminal to debug them more easily.
+          Show verbose information about executed commands (enabled by default for running test).
           Note that you can further increase verbosity and see all the commands executed by breeze by running 'export VERBOSE_COMMANDS="true"' before running breeze.